peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/a-glance-of-ai.md

 ***

-Actually, while alien language seems too far away, a lot of languages on this planet are dying due to lack of documentation.
-We could also use the process above as a remedy.
+**Actually, while alien language seems too imaginary, a lot of languages on this planet are endangered due to lack of documentation and proper sufficient usage.
+We could also use the process and system above as a remedy.**

 ### Summary